abarr/blog/posts/2020/11-17-installing-postgres-do-droplet.md

   pool_size: 10
 ```

 You can now create a `PROD` release and test your database connection.
+I will write a post shortly to show how I am using Github Actions to deploy my applications.